 Key Audit Matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated Ind AS financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated Ind AS financial statements as a whole, and informing our opinion thereon, and we do not provide a separate opinion on these matters.
-We have determined the matters described below to be the key audit matters to be communicated in our report.:
+We have determined the matters described below to be the key audit matters to be communicated in our report.

-Key Audit Matter

-Recoverability of Intercompany receivables - INR 6.45 Crores

-Refer note 16 and Note 44

-The Company has given inter corporate loan to Associate Company and the outstanding amount as at the year-end is INR 6.45 Crores including interest.
+Key Audit Matter How our audit addressed the key audit matter Recoverability of Intercompany receivables - INR 9.04 Crores Refer Note 16 and Note 44 We obtained management's impairment assessment for The Company has given inter corporate loan to Associate Company and intercompany receivables. the outstanding amount as at the year-end is INR 9.04 Crores including interest.
 The ability of the company to repay the loan as well as interest when it falls due depends on the recoverability of the intercompany loan.
-As such the recoverability of the intercompany loan is considered to be a Key Audit Matter.
+As such the recoverability of the intercompany loan is considered obtaining their audited financial statements and comparing the intercompany balance against the net assets of the to be a Key Audit Matter.
+Obtained letter of confirmation from the associate company.
 The Company's policy to ensure credit worthiness of the associate company is to review annually the ability of the Associate to repay the obligation.
-When the associate company does not have the ability to repay the entire debt a provision for impairment is recognized.

-Management has concluded that the intercompany balance is recoverable based on the underlying financial performance and position of the relevant entity.
+When the associate company does not have the ability to repay the optical data a provision for important is recognized. during the year and tested subsequent payments made by it after the balance sheet date. repay the entire debt a provision for impairment is recognized.
+Based on the procedures performed, we are satisfied that the Management has concluded that the intercompany balance is recoverable based on the underlying financial performance and position of the relevant entity